Article en-us | Peat Moss Close-Up

 Raw sphagnum peat moss is graded using the Von Post scale to determine the level of decomposition and humification.
 The scale ranges from H1 to H10, with H1 being totally un-decomposed plant material and H10 being completely decomposed.
 Position on the scale is based on peat moss color, fiber content and color of water squeezed from a sample.

-Van Post Gradation PRO-MIX Greenhouse Growing
+Van Post Gradation

-Raw sphagnum peat moss is graded using the Von Post scale
+Raw sphagnum peat moss is graded using the Von Post scale.

 For example, H1 grade is completely undecomposed peat which, when squeezed, releases almost clear water.
 Plant remains are easily identifiable.
-H4 is slightly decomposed peat which, when squeezed, releases very muddy dark water.
+H4 is a slightly decomposed peat which, when squeezed, releases very muddy dark water.
 Plant remains are slightly pasty and have lost some of their identifiable features.
-H10 is completely decomposed peat with no discernible plant structure; when squeezed, all the wet peat escapes between the fingers.
+H10 is a completely decomposed peat with no discernible plant structure; when squeezed, all the wet peat escapes between the fingers.

 In North America, most peat moss harvested is in the range of H1-H5.
 Different grades and colors of peat moss are a result of age, decomposition, and depth within the peat bog.